openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 1. The RP prepares a Self-Issued OP request and renders it as a QR code.
 1. The End-User scans the QR code with her smartphone's camera app.
-1. The standard mechanisms for invoking the Self-Issued OP are used on the smartphone (based on the `openid:` custom scheme).
+1. The standard mechanisms for invoking the Self-Issued OP are used on the smartphone (based on the `openid://idtoken` custom scheme).
 1. The Self-Issued OP processes the Authorization Request.
 1. Upon completion of the Authorization Request, the Self-Issued OP directly sends a HTTP POST request with the Authorization Response to an endpoint exposed by the RP.